Lim Ji-yeon: 2022–present: Rise in popularity and critical acclaim

-In June 2024, PlusM Entertainment confirmed Lim would appear in revenge film Revolver alongside actors Jeon Do-yeon and Ji Chang-wook.
-The movie was released in August 2024.
-Lim who showed her own unique style as the mysterious Jeong Yoon-sun in Revolver, won Best Supporting Actress award at the 33rd Buil Film Awards and honoured Best Actor award by London East Asia Film Festival 2024.
-The film committee cited Lim showed off her charisma and deep acting in Revolver and delivered the most powerful and charming performance in East Asian film this year.
-Lim is confirmed to lead a survival romance historical drama The Tale of Lady Ok, making it seven years since her last historical drama in The Royal Gambler.
-The drama started broadcasting in November 2024.
-Lim's performance garnered positive reviews for her portrayal of Goo-deok, a runaway slave who disguised as a noble family's daughter "Ok Tae-young" after the real Ok Tae-young dies, and her character was described as "a strong and independent female lead" that captivated viewers of the series.
+In the second half of 2024, her appearance as the mysterious Jeong Yoon-sun in action film Revolver, alongside Jeon Do-yeon and Ji Chang-wook, brought Lim a Best Supporting Actress win at the Buil Film Awards, and nominations at the Blue Dragon Film Awards and Baeksang Arts Awards.
+She was further honored as Best Actor at the London East Asia Film Festival.
+The committee cited that Lim showed off her charisma and deep acting in Revolver and delivered the most powerful and charming performance in East Asian film that year.

+In November 2024, she headlined The Tale of Lady Ok, seven years since her last historical drama The Royal Gambler.
+Lim garnered positive reviews for her portrayal of Goo-deok, a runaway slave who disguised herself as noblewoman Ok Tae-young after the real Ok Tae-young died, with her character being described as "a strong and independent female lead" that captivated viewers.

+In 2025, she starred in romantic comedy Nice to Not Meet You as a justice driven reporter, alongside Lee Jung-jae.